-Emma D. Bojinova, PhD Assistant Professor of Economics
+Emma D. Bojinova, PhD Assistant Professor of Economics and Finance

 BS, MS, Economics (Business Logistics) – University of National and World Economy, Sofia, Bulgaria